PlotPyStack/PythonQwt/doc/examples/index.rst

-Here are some examples from the `qwt.test` module:
+Here are some examples from the `qwt.tests` module:

 .. toctree::
     :maxdepth: 2

     bodedemo
     cartesian
     cpudemo